YBooks/repo-with-submodules/README.md

-This repor is for learning submodules in git
+This repor is for learning submodules in git.